 at the right time

-As part of a small group, under the guidance of 2 passionate photographers, you are assured of being in the right place at the right time, to capture the multitude of sights and experiences you will encounter.
+As part of a small group, under the guidance of a passionate, experienced photographer, you are assured of being in the right place at the right time, to capture the multitude of sights and experiences you will encounter.

 - A DSLR Camera with lens/lenses

 - Spare batteries, there will be a long days with plenty of shooting.

 - A sturdy tripod.

 - Filters if you have them (Polarizer/Graduated/Neutral Density).